Gallery

 Photo Credit: Tourism Tasmania & Peter Baillie

-Untouched wilderness and ocean coast wildlife… The spectacle of massive stark cliffs shaped by the forces of nature… This award-winning Full Day Tour and 3-hour Wilderness Cruise will take your breath away!
+Untouched wilderness and ocean coast wildlife.
+The spectacle of massive stark cliffs shaped by the forces of nature.
+Have it all on this award-winning tour that will take your breath away!

 Embrace the power of the ocean at Bruny Island and experience Tasmanian wilderness at its best.
 Join in the search for the abundant coastal wildlife such as the beautiful migrating whales and dolphins that usually choose to swim alongside your boat!
 Stay on the lookout and you will undoubtedly spot seals and birds, for there are over a thousand Australian Fur Seals and sea birds nesting in the area.

-You will also see the Monument, Nature’s Cathedral stark 300 metre high Jurassic dolerite cliffs, Breathing Rock – an explosive blow hole and Triassic sandstone cliffs, and pristine untouched rainforests and beaches.
+You will also see the Monument, Nature’s Cathedral stark 300-meter-high Jurassic dolerite cliffs, Breathing Rock – an explosive blow hole and Triassic sandstone cliffs, and pristine untouched rainforests and beaches.

-- Transfers from Hobart Franklin Wharf to Ferry Crossing
+– Transfer from Hobart Franklin Wharf to Ferry Crossing

 - Lunch: premium fish & chips, or delicious homemade pumpkin soup and a gourmet salad roll with your choice of Tasmanian Salmon or local ham